Back For Summer, Wyoming’s Rattlesnakes

-With longer days and warmer weather and humans and rattlesnakes coming out to catch some sun hikers should stay on the trail and watch for Wyoming’s two poisonous snakes.
+With longer days and warmer weather humans and rattlesnakes are coming out to catch some sun.
+If you are out and about enjoying Wyoming's natural beauty, you need to watch for Wyoming’s two poisonous snakes.

 Watch for them sunning on rocks, but they also like grassy areas, logs, and leaves.
 Stay aware.
 Most snakebites happen while trying to kill a snake.
 Just give it a wide berth!

 Enjoy the warmer weather, but stay aware.